King Cobra (2016 film): Plot

 Seventeen-year-old Sean Paul Lockhart arrives in Pennsylvania to film a solo sex scene under the direction of Stephen Kocis, the owner of Cobra Videos.
-Lockhart lies to his mother, claiming that he is visiting Pennsylvania to intern with a film company, and also lies to Kocis about his age, saying he is eighteen.
-Lockhart chooses Brent Corrigan as his stage name, and after a successful first video agrees to stay on and continue filming gay pornography with partners, all under the direction of Kocis.
-Kocis, who is also housing Corrigan, becomes gradually infatuated with Corrigan, and they have sex despite Corrigan's reluctance.
+Sean lies to his mother, claiming that he is visiting Pennsylvania to intern with a film company, and also lies to Stephen about his age, saying he is eighteen.
+Sean chooses Brent Corrigan as his stage name, and after a successful first video agrees to stay on and continue filming gay pornography with partners, all under the direction of Stephen.
+Stephen, who is also housing Brent, becomes gradually infatuated with Brent, and they have sex despite Brent's reluctance.

 Faded escort Joe Kerekes and his muse Harlow Cuadra run a competitor porn site called Viper Boyz.
-Kerekes is aggressively possessive of Cuadra, and the couple are slipping into debt due to their extravagant lifestyle.
-Cuadra becomes increasingly irate at the popularity of Corrigan.
+Joe is aggressively possessive of Harlow, and the couple are slipping into debt due to their extravagant lifestyle.
+Harlow becomes increasingly irate at the popularity of Brent.

-Corrigan's videos become extremely popular, and upon learning how unfairly he is paid, Corrigan starts to feel animosity towards Kocis.
-He asks for a high fee for his next video, and although Kocis agrees to raise sightly, he reminds Corrigan that he is under contract.
-Later that evening, he discovers that Kocis has earned exorbitant amounts, and after a fight Corrigan leaves to return home.
-After losing out on a high-profile contract due to Kocis legally owning his name, and after a telephone confrontation where Kocis tries to assert his position, Corrigan reports to the police that he was seventeen in the videos he filmed with Kocis.
-Kocis is indicted with child pornography charges and Corrigan's actions cause repercussions throughout the gay porn industry while rendering him unable to obtain work.
+Brent's videos become extremely popular, and upon learning how unfairly he is paid, Brent starts to feel animosity towards Stephen.
+He asks for a high fee for his next video, and although Stephen agrees to raise sightly, he reminds Brent that he is under contract.
+Later that evening, he discovers that Stephen has earned exorbitant amounts, and after a fight, Brent leaves to return home.
+After losing out on a high-profile contract due to Stephen legally owning his name, and after a telephone confrontation where Stephen tries to assert his position, Brent reports to the police that he was seventeen in the videos he filmed with Stephen.
+Stephen is indicted with child pornography charges and Brent's actions cause repercussions throughout the gay porn industry while rendering him unable to obtain work.
 It also causes friction with his mother, who looks upon him unfavorably.

-Kerekes and Cuadra offer Corrigan $25,000 to perform in a video with Viper Boyz, however grow agitated that Kocis retains ownership of the Brent Corrigan moniker.
-Cuadra gains entry to Kocis' house by pretending to audition for Cobra Video, and during the audition he violently stabs Kocis to death.
-He and Kerekes rob the house before burning it down in an attempt to make it look as though Kocis died from arson.
+Joe and Harlow offer Brent $25,000 to perform in a video with Viper Boyz, but grow agitated that Stephen retains ownership of the Brent Corrigan moniker.
+Harlow gains entry to Stephen's house by pretending to audition for Cobra Video, and during the audition, he violently stabs Stephen to death.
+He and Joe rob the house before burning it down in an attempt to make it look as though Stephen died from arson.

-Quickly uncovered as foul play, Kocis' death launches a murder investigation.
-Corrigan goes to the police to disclose he believes Kerekes and Cuadra were responsible.
-He visits their residence with a wire, and captures Cuadra's confession to the killing.
+Quickly uncovered as foul play, Stephen's death launches a murder investigation.
+Brent goes to the police to disclose he believes Joe and Harlow were responsible.
+He visits their residence with a wire, and captures Harlow's confession to the killing.
 In the moments before their arrest, they consider the gravity of their crimes before reaffirming their love.
-At the police station, Corrigan reconciles with his mother.
-In the final shots, Corrigan is shown to be director and actor on set, producing porn with his own studio.
+At the police station, Brent reconciles with his mother.
+In the final shots, Brent is shown to be director and actor on set, producing porn with his own studio.